edoddridge/aronnax/docs/verification.rst

    Momentum error as a function grid size for simulations using the n-layer mode.

 The evolution of momentum in the 8 km resolution test simulation using n-layer physics.
 The simulated momentum increases linearly, as expected, but the slope is much too large - the model obtains more momentum from the wind forcing than expected.
+This is undesirable, and is discussed in `issue #100 <https://github.com/edoddridge/aronnax/issues/100>`_.

 .. figure:: ../test/physics_tests/f_plane_n_layer_wind/f_plane_momentum_test.png
    :alt: momentum evolution as a function of time